legislation > MN laws > breeder law > q & a

-9. So dog and cat breeders in Minnesota are not regulated?
+6. So dog and cat breeders in Minnesota were not regulated?

 Correct.
-Unlike other industries, the State of Minnesota does not require dog and cat breeders to obtain a license to breed and sell dogs and cats to consumers.
-No State agency has been granted the authority to set up a licensing program, enforce standards through inspections or impose penalties specific to the dog and cat breeding industry.
-Due to this lack of State oversight, animals are harmed.
-Consumers, too, are sold unhealthy dogs and cats, and communities (i.e., humane societies, rescue groups, law enforcement, animal control, etc.) are burdened with the responsibility of "dealing with" the problem.
+Unlike other industries, the State of Minnesota had not required dog and cat breeders to obtain a license to breed and sell dogs and cats to consumers.
+No State agency was granted the legal authority to set up a licensing program, enforce standards through inspections or impose penalties specific to the dog and cat breeding industry.
+Due to this lack of State oversight, animals have been harmed.
+Consumers, too, have been sold unhealthy dogs and cats, and communities (i.e., humane societies, rescue groups, law enforcement, animal control, etc.) have been burdened with the responsibility of "dealing with" the problem.
 (The new law, passed May 20, 2014, will require licensing and inspections with oversight and enforcement by the MN Board of Animal Health for those breeders who meet the definition of the law.
 Whether the law is effective will depend on if this state agency properly executes its duties and enforces the intent of the law.)

 NOTE: Minnesota has a Kennel Law (Statute 347.31), which can apply to certain breeders or dealers if they meet the definition of "kennel."
 Only one dog dealer in Minnesota (Kenneth Schroeder) was licensed under 347.31 because he sold dogs to medical and educational institutions for experiments.
 The USDA dog recently revoked this dealer's federal license due to multiple violations; Schroeder then gave up his Minnesota kennel license.
 For further explanation, see Minnesota Laws

 NOTE: Minn.
 Stat.
 347.31, Subd.
 2 defines "kennel" as: "...any place, building, tract of land, abode, or vehicle wherein or whereupon dogs or cats are kept, congregated, or confined, if the dogs or cats were obtained from municipalities, pounds, auctions, or by advertising for unwanted dogs or cats, or dogs or acts strayed, abandoned, or stolen...."

-No. Some people believe that there are "already laws on the books" to address this issue.
 Minnesota does have animal anti-cruelty laws; however, this "system" is complaint-based — i.e., a person must see the inhumane conditions and report the cruelty or neglect; law enforcement may then decide to investigate; and a prosecutor may choose to take the case.
 This means animal anti-cruelty statutes kick in after the cruelty occurs.
 Regulation is preventative — allowing authorities to legally enter the property and inspect breeding facilities so conditions can be assessed and cruelty can be prevented before it happens.
-Relying solely on reporting, cruelty investigations and prosecution is time-consuming and costly for local law enforcement, animal control, animal welfare organizations and the courts.
-Regulation is a more efficient use of resources.

 Minnesotans.
-A coalition of humane societies, rescue groups, animal control, veterinarians, animal protection and advocacy organizations, and citizens have been leading efforts to get a dog and cat breeder passed in the MN Legislature.
-Over the years, huge strides have been made in educating legislators and the public.
+A coalition of humane societies, rescue groups, animal control, veterinarians, animal protection and advocacy organizations, and citizens led efforts to get a dog and cat breeder passed in the MN Legislature.
+Over the years, huge strides were made in educating legislators and the public.

 The name of the coalition is Speak Up for Minnesota Dogs and Cats.
 Members include: A Rotta Love Plus, Animal Folks MN, Animal Humane Society, Minnesota Animal Control Association, Minnesota Humane Society, Minnesota Voters for Animal Protection, Minnkota Persian Rescue, Pause 4 Paws, Pet Haven Inc. of Minnesota, Retrieve A Golden of Minnesota, Second Chance Animal Rescue and Tri-County Humane Society.